 This distinction between radical and incremental innovations becomes important for a couple of reasons.
 Firstly, it needs to be aligned with your organisations’ appetite for risk.
 Radical innovations are inherently more risky but can also have significantly bigger upsides if they work.
 Secondly, the way radical innovations are managed is quite different from the way incremental innovations should be managed (see “Team of Experts or an Expert Team).
 So distinguishing between the two has important consequences for the design and leadership of your whole innovation program.

-If you would like to discuss whether you should be pursuing radical or incremental innovations in your organisation, or anything else related to innovation and growth, please feel free to get in touch with me at email@example.com or contact anyone here at Orange Squid – we’d love to chat!
+If you would like to discuss whether you should be pursuing radical or incremental innovations in your organisation, or anything else related to change and growth, please feel free to get in touch with me at firstname.lastname@example.org or contact anyone here at Orange Squid – we’d love to chat!